-NOTE: Freshman awards are for the freshman year only.
+NOTE: First-Year awards are for the first-year students only.

 Scholarships for the sophomore through senior years are awarded on the basis of academic excellence.
 The completion of an online application between January 1 and April 15 is required in order to receive consideration.
 Because some of these awards are “need-based,” it is important that you submit the Free Application for Federal Student Aid (FAFSA) in a timely manner each year in order to be eligible for support.

 Note: Alternative grading might affect your eligibility to receive 2021-22 Earth and Mineral Sciences Merit Scholarships.

 Deadline: April 15 annually (Application opens Janauary 1 each year)

 Low-interest loans are available to entering first-year students as well as upperclassmen and graduate students.
 Students may borrow up to $1,200 per semester ($2,400 per year) through the fund.
 Repayment is not required until after graduation.
 Currently, no interest accrues until graduation.
 After graduation, the University assesses a 6 percent simple interest rate on these loans.
 The college, subject to the approval of the University Financial Aid Office, grants these loans.
 If you have any questions, please visit Ashlee Kochik in the Office of the Dean (116 Deike Building).

 Emergency grants are awarded to students who encounter extraordinary events or circumstances that could negatively affect their ability to continue their studies in the College of Earth and Mineral Sciences.
 Emergency grants are awarded on a case-by-case basis and can be given to a student no more than once per academic year.
 Limited funding is available.

 Our departments also offer scholarships.
 For information about EMS department scholarships, visit the following links: